Twice in one year, Carvins Cove spillway roars with record rain

 "It just washed it right out like it wasn't nothing.
 I couldn't believe it," he said.

-Back at the dam, Sarah Baumgardner says the only last impact at the cove will be to the boat landing.
+Back at the dam, Sarah Baumgardner says the only lasting impact at the cove will be to the boat landing.
 It will take some time for the water to drain, and make it safe to launch on the lake once again.